rajeshb62/aztec-wallet/README.md

 2. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).

 ## Running Tests
-Run tests from project root.
+Run tests from project root (run aztec sandbox first).
 To run the test suite:
 ```
 yarn test
 ```